Everyone needs a vacation — even a Minion of Death

 “Hi, Nick,” Jordan said.
 “This is my aunt, Betty Young.”

 “Hi Nick.
-I guess we already sort of met,” she said.
+I guess we already sort of met,” she said as we shook hands.

 “I told Nick about going to Yosemite,” Tom enthused.
 “He’s was there a couple years ago and told me lots of things about it.
 He said he was taking a real vacation instead of taking college classes so he can finish all of his basic freshman classes and when he gets to U.C.
 Berkeley he will start as a sophomore and he’s going for both a bachelor’s and a master’s degree but I forgot what subject and anyway I said since he hadn’t decided where to go on his vacation why not go to Yosemite?”
 He sort of ran down or ran out of breath — or more likely, both — because Mrs. Young and Jordan were both laughing.